Virginia football opponent preview series: Hokies may be in for a rebound season

 Can the defense improve?

-Virginia Tech is expecting immediate contributions from junior college transfers DaShawn Crawford (DT) and Jeremy Webb, a 6-4 corner, who missed last season after tearing his Achilles tendon in the spring.
+Virginia Tech is expecting immediate contributions from junior college transfers DaShawn Crawford, a defensive tackle, and Jeremy Webb, a 6-4 corner who missed last season after tearing his Achilles tendon in the spring.
 Trevon Hill transferred to Miami and fellow pass-rushing defensive end Houshun Gaines won’t play this season after his mother died early last year and he tore his ACL in November.
 The Hokies are going to have to rely on ends TyJuan Garbutt and Emmanuel Belmar and outside linebacker Dax Hollifield to produce a pass rush.

 Game-deciding matchup